Rother District Council is committed to protecting public funds and minimising losses to fraud and corruption.

 How do we respond?

-The Council has Financial Procedure Rules which require that the Executive Director (Malcolm Johnston) or Audit Manager is notified immediately about any suspected financial irregularities so that they may be investigated.
+The Council has Financial Procedure Rules which require that the Chief Executive or Audit Manager is notified immediately about any suspected financial irregularities so that they may be investigated.
 These matters are taken seriously and additional action, such as disciplinary proceedings and/or prosecution, will be taken where evidence of offences is found.

 A Fraud Response Plan has been developed to ensure incidents are dealt with in a timely and effective manner.